marianarossdeutscher/estag-challange/README.md

-# Desenvolvimento de um ponto de vendas utilizando PHP e PostgreSQL
+# Developing a Point of Sale System using PHP and PostgreSQL
 ## Starting the System

 To start the system, you can run the command bash ./scripts/start.sh in the project root.